cern-fts/fts-rest/docs/developers.md

 cd src/fts3rest/
 nosetests -x
 ```
+Note: In case the tests are run on Centos7, ./setup_pylons_plugin.py install --user needs to run first

 That's it.
 For the tests, a SQLite database (/tmp/fts3.db) is used, so it is safe to run them as many times as you want.
 The option `-x` lets nosetests know that it should stop running as soon as it encounters an error, so you can omit it.